Ragnar-Oock/xoram/apps/docs/src/plugins/panoramique/index.md

 ## Usage in depth

-We only covered the very basics here, to learn more about all the features of Panoramique, check the in following pages were you'll learn more about component definitions, harnesses, the helpers provided and how you can use reactivity to your advantage.
+We only covered the very basics here.
+To learn more about all the features of Panoramique, check the following pages where you'll learn more about component definitions, harnesses, the helpers provided, and how you can use reactivity to your advantage.

 You can also check the API reference for the